facebook twitter youtube linkedin

 What activities are carried out as part of the project?

-The key task for the Polish partner, PKP PLK S.A., is to develop a Feasibility Study for the Lublin-Chełm railway line, the Dorohusk State Railways, the Jagodzinska State Railways, and Kovel, as well as a development concept for the Solidarity Lanes border crossing area.
-The tender for the Feasibility Study was won by IDOM, which was also present at the conference.
-During the conference, company representatives presented the current state of knowledge regarding the ongoing work and the first identified challenges.
+The key task on the part of the Polish partner PKP PLK S.A. is to develop a Feasibility Study for the Lublin – Chelm – PG railroad line in Dorohusk – PG in Jagodzin – Kowel, and a concept for the development of the border crossing area – Solidarity Corridors.
+The tender for the development of the Feasibility Study was won by the IDOM company, which was also present at the conference part of the meeting.
+Representatives of the company presented during the conference the current state of knowledge within the framework of the ongoing work and the first identified obstacles (challenges!).

 The feasibility study is divided into two parts: